 Another free and easy trick is to whitelist your games.
 Firewalls don’t like applications that connect to other computers; they do scan every package exchange between you and the game servers, meaning a higher Ping.
 Whitelisting your video games might be enough to turn a horrible horrible online gaming experience into an amazing one.
 We recommend you restart the PC afterward.

 Remove other devices from the net

-Next lets cover the most common solution: the fewer people connected means less delay causes.
-If you live alone, or if your roommate is a gamer, they might understand that having multiple devices at home connected to a single network might lead to a high ping.
-Make sure to disconnect devices from the network, form smartphones to smart TVs, every helps in your quest to lower your ping.
-If it is impossible, try to adapt to your roommates internet usage.
+Next let's cover the most common solution: the fewer people connected means less delay causes.
+If you live alone, or if your roommate is a gamer, they might understand that having multiple devices at home connected to a single network might lead to high ping.
+Make sure to disconnect devices from the network, from smartphones to smart TVs, every helps in your quest to lower your ping.
+If it is impossible, try to adapt to your roommates' internet usage.
 Trust us, you’ll lower ping at 3 AM with almost no device connected at the cost of your precious sleeping cycle.

 Optimize your online games

 Now for last, try to optimize your game settings.
 Even if you have a high-end PC, asking the game to deliver every single input made in an extremely high frame rate with detailed shadows… might be doing you more harm than good.
 Making sure that a game runs on a proper frame rate without a decrease in ping will ensure your online gaming success.

 That’s just some of the stuff you can do to make sure you have a noticeable lower ping and minimize your investment with your current internet connection.
 But if you are still having high ping issues after that, try the following steps.

 VPNs work.
 Not only will they help you protect your private information like your IP Address, but they will reduce the response time between your PC’s (or gaming consoles) ping and the game servers' ping.
 Basically, they’ll be able to skip or find shortcuts through mapping the set travel distance your ISP offers and finding better routes.